MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-finops-provider.md

 - Intelligent Order Management must be installed in the same Dataverse instance that Finance + Operations is installed in.
 - Mappings that are associated with dual-write must be enabled in Intelligent Order Management.

-    To enable mappings that are associated with dual-write, follow these steps.
+    To enable mappings that are associated with dual-write, follow these steps:

     1. In Finance + Operations, go to **Workspaces \> Data management \> Dual-write**.
     1. Set the dual-write mappings to enable synchronization from Intelligent Order Management to Finance + Operations.
 Order mapping filters must be added to delay order synchronization to Finance + Operations when an order isn't ready to be synced.